-We hosted a helicopter tour for MEMPR Deputy Minister Dave Nikolejsin, OGC Commissioner, Paul Jeakins and MoTI Manager Regional Planning and Partnerships Bryan Crosby.
+We hosted a helicopter tour for MEMPR Deputy Minister Dave Nikolejsin, OGC Commissioner, Paul Jeakins and MoTI Regional Manager Planning Partnerships Bryan Crosby.
 Following the tour we had an informal dinner with opportunity for the RRTF to talk to the guests.

 The first part of the flight took in the Old • Fort slide, Site C, Macro Industries construction sites and laydown yard for The primary reason the NPRR initiative has the North Montney Mainline, the Farrell Creek hill and Beryl Prairie community.
-From there we flew directly to the Haystack bridge where along the way Lloyd Hayden and our pilot were able to point out various energy and forestry numerous public roads (e.g. the 3 Cache activities and roads.
+From there we flew directly to the Haystack bridge where along the way Lloyd Hayden and our pilot were able to activities and roads.

 From there we travelled down the Upper Halfway discussing the importance of the road and consequences of a slide.
-We flew east over the agriculture areas to Peterson's Crossing where we were able to talk about the impact paving roads like Prespatou, Buick Creek, Montney, Beatton Airport, Doig and Milligan/PJ had on the lives of road users and residents in First disturbance footprint in the area. and Unincorporated Nation rural communities.
+We flew east over the agriculture areas to Peterson's Crossing where we were able to talk about the impact paving roads like Prespatou, Buick Creek, Montney, Beatton Airport, Doig and Milligan/PJ had on the lives of road users and residents in First disturbance footprint in the area. and Unincorporated Nation communities.
 We discussed the challenges those same roads have caused the agriculture industry and our request for pullouts to help them.
 This leg also gave us the opportunity to point out how Following are the roads we have identified heavily the roads outside of the North Montney are still being used to service existing conventional gas fields.
 We took a close look at the slides at Peterson's Crossing, the Montney Coulee and then flew back to Fort St. John.